Meguazy/Review-scraper-chatbot-embedding/README.md

 pipenv install
 ```

+**IMPORTANT**
+Open the consumer and the producer in two different terminals, so you can switch between them and see messages being produced and consumed.
-Finally, first start the consumer by using
+Start the consumer by using
 ```
 pipenv run python -m consumer
 ```